 - 1. Prepare the food as recommended. - 2.
 Arrange the food on drying racks (not included with the oven; contact a local store handling speciality cooking utensils). - 3.
-Set the temperature control to 200°F (93.3°C) and turn on the convection fan switch.
+VGSC models-Set the temperature control to 200°F (93.3°C) and turn the selector to "Convection Bake".